 We aim to minimise our logistical footprint by reducing the amount of transport required in freighting fabrications, trims and garments.
 Where possible we purchase materials locally to our manufacturing location and group shipments together to avoid unnecessary greenhouse emissions caused by the aviation industry.

-We use Enova Energy, a company that is actively doing something practical about climate change, and helping local communities in the process.
+We use Enova Energy, a company that is actively and practically affecting the issues around climate change.
 Enova Energy is proudly Australia’s first community-owned power company – a company that is about communities, customers and the welfare of our planet.

 Our boutiques are the place we connect with our customers and build our community.
 Where possible we use the mantra of refresh, reuse, recycle when making interiors choices.
 We repurpose spaces with our design visions and brand personality whilst respecting the materials and space and look for ways to support Australian designers and manufacturers.